ZMizgalski/To_Do_Application/README.md

   1. Verifies the CSRF token, CSP and common vulnerabilities using (flask-talisman, flask-WTF, Flask-Limiter)
   2. Validates the payload through Marshmallow schema (TaskDTOSchema, TaskDTOUpdateSchema)
   3. Updates the database synchronously
-  4. After the update, the system reliably dispatches a new socket event to the background task queue for asynchronous execution in _worker_loop, ensuring optimal performance in the main thread.
+  4. After the update, the system reliably adds a new socket event to the (background tasks) queue for asynchronous execution in the _worker_loop, ensuring optimal performance in the main thread.
 (BackgroundTaskQueue)
   5. Events are populated to the connected clients

 For new clients, the backend fires a 'tasks' event that sends all recent tasks sorted_by task_id when a socket connection is established.
 This ensures that tasks are kept in order during page refreshes and integrates seamlessly with Angular's @for (...; trackBy: task.id) functionality.